fatiando/website/community/index.md

 <li>

 <i class="fa-li fab fa-slack fa-fw"></i>
-<a href="/slack">Slack</a>: where most conversation happens about meetings, events,
+<a href="/slack">Slack</a>: this is where we ask and answer questions, organize
-questions, etc.
+meetings and events, share news, chat, etc.

 </li>
 <li>